What to Do When an Employee Leaves You to Go to Work for Your Competitor

 You should also try to figure out, as much as you can, why the employee left.
 Were they offered more money?
 Did they not feel comfortable working for your company?
 Did they have a personal relationship with someone at your competitor that trumped whatever connection they felt to any of their coworkers at your company?
 Whatever the reason, try to find out what you can make your workplace more attractive, so you don’t run the risk of ending up in this same position all over again.

 The attorneys at Lubin Austermuehle have over thirty years of experience defending and prosecuting employment termination related cases as well as trade-secret theft and copyright matters.
 We are committed to fighting for our clients' rights in the courtroom and at the negotiating table.
 Conveniently located in Chicago and Elmhurst, Illinois, we have successfully litigated non-compete and trade secret and covenant not to compete cases for clients all over the Chicago area.
-To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call on our toll-free number at 833-306-4933 or locally at 630-333-0333.
+To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call at 630-333-0333.